dparedesh/baseline-selection-4tops/README.md

 ```
 offline-wrapper.py --samples <sample> --typology  <type> --analysis <analysis> --input-path <input-path>  --output-path <input-path>
 ```
-To know the default settings and the meaning of the settigs, read the comments in `offline-wrapper.py` file,or just type
+To know the default settings and the meaning of the settings, read the comments in `offline-wrapper.py` file, or just type

 ```
 offline-wrapper.py -h
 ```

-A dedicated [README for the offline wrapper](https://gitlab.cern.ch/atlasphys-top/xs/4tops/frameworks/common-framework/blob/user/psabatin/offline-wrapper/Framework/OffSM4topsTool/python/README.md) is also available

 The advantages of the wrapper are that
 * It checks in the input_path (that can be set very easily to the group eos-area by using the flag --eos-area) if all necessary samples are available and, if rucio is setup, downloads missing samples
 * It provides pre-defined sets of variables that can be used so you do not have to worry about which variable you want
-* It supports all tools such as e.g. ttTRF since it only redirects the input variables in a propper way
+* It supports all tools such as e.g. ttTRF since it only redirects the input variables in a proper way
-* It still remains fully customable since.
+* It remains fully customizable since.
 For example it only groups variables in a dictionary which is fully customisable
-* It essentially is only made out of the *offlline-wrapper.py* file and the *./lib/Class.py file* and is therefore easy to understand and to adapt
+* It essentially is only made out of the `offlline-wrapper.py` file and the *./lib/Class.py file* and is therefore easy to understand and to adapt

 If you do not want to use the wrapper you can produce mini-ntuples by